 - Explain the importance of improving coordination among the interprofessional team to enhance care for patients affected by lytic bone lesions.

 Bone tumors are mostly benign.
-Most important determinants in imaging of bone tumors are morphology on plain radiograph (well defined lytic, ill-defined lytic and sclerotic lesions) and age of the patient at presentation.
+The most important determinants in imaging of bone tumors are morphology on plain radiograph (well-defined lytic, ill-defined lytic, and sclerotic lesions) and age of the patient at presentation.

 The normal variant that can mimic lytic bone lesion is pseudocyst.
 It is an area of focal trabecular rarefaction at a low-stress region.
-Pseudocysts most commonly occur in greater tuberosity of humerus, calcaneus and radial tuberosity.
+Pseudocysts most commonly occur in the greater tuberosity of the humerus, calcaneus, and radial tuberosity.

-Imaging characteristics to narrow differential diagnosis of lesions:
+Imaging characteristics to narrow the differential diagnosis of lesions: